dromerosalem/project-1/README.md

   const leftWall = [20, 40, 60, 80, 100, 120, 140, 160, 180, 200, 220, 240, 260, 280, 300, 320, 340, 360, 380]
 ```

-### Invaders Boombs
+### Invaders Bombs

-Invaders boobms are fired every 1000 milliseconds using a setInterval.
+Invaders bombs are fired every 1000 milliseconds using a setInterval.
 The firing position is randomly determined using Math.random based on the position invader position.
 The .slice(-4) method used here means that as the number of invaders in the array decreases, the number of aliens firing reduces - rather than having enemy lasers originating from empty space.

 ```js